tajultonim/himoji/README.md

 This is an unpacked chrome extention.
+## Features:
+- Premium emoji
+- Unlimited beans
+- Custom emoji as you want
 ## Installation:
 - Download this code file
 - Open google chrome and navigate to `Settings icon` > `Extensions` > `Manage Extensions`